 The cryptid scene in the Northwest is the gold standard, just admit it.
 And yeah, we got some Bigfoot stuff in here.
+(And we have a separate guide to all of it at this link.)
 But believe us, there’s a lot more to discover behind the trees… and some of it is more than myth.

 She’s beauty and she’s grace.
 This snaky sea monster (which may be singular, but seems to move in a family group according to some stories) is best known for sightings in Cadboro Bay, British Columbia.
 Despite being largely serpentine, Caddy is said to have a horselike head with a waving mane of hair (or decomposing whale baleen, depending on how you see the world).
 (Episode 13, Our Friend the Cadborosaurus.)

 Legend?
 Lost species?
 No, this one’s just a flat-out hoax.
 But it’s a hoax that was developed to help teach children how to think critically about the information they find on the internet.
 A worthy quest, an entertaining story, and a beloved (if fictional) critter in our menagerie.
 (Episode 12, The Skydiving Beaver and the Arboreal Octopus.)

 The Giant Palouse Earthworm has been all over the place, from a myth to a cryptid to an endangered species.
 It’s outlandishly large, freakishly pale, and a very special part of the Palouse micro-eco-system that unfortunately mostly gets studied when it gets run over with tractors.
 (Episode 10, The Giant Palouse Earthworm.)